 Can distribution management be outsourced?

 Yes!
 An outsourced supply chain tends to be much more effective and efficient, which ultimately leads to a better customer experience and profitability.
-For instance, many fast-growing brands partner with a 3PL like ShipBob, so they optimize distribution, reduce risk, save on costs, and speed up transit times.
+For instance, many fast-growing brands work with a distribution partner like ShipBob, so they optimize distribution, reduce risk, save on costs, and speed up transit times.
 This also saves ecommerce businesses time by outsourcing fulfillment, so they can spend more time revenue-driving initiatives.